Skip to main content

 Frequently Asked Questions

-A high MCV (above 100 fL) indicates larger red blood cells than normal.
-This can be caused by a vitamin B12 or folate deficiency, excessive alcohol consumption, thyroid problems, or certain medications.
+A high MCV means your red blood cells are larger than normal.
+This can be linked to a shortage of vitamin B12 or folate, heavy alcohol use, liver problems, or certain medications.
+Your GP can help work out the underlying cause.